neeythann/neeythann/README.md

-# Hi there, I'm nathan
+# Hi there, I'm Nathan

 I'm a senior high student and I love to tinker with technology.